-- Reviewing your net worth statements over time can help you determine your strategic initiatives and how much liquidity does the business have with them to start the initiatives.
+- Reviewing your net worth statements over time can help you determine your strategic initiatives and how much liquidity does the business has with them to start the initiatives.

 - It is a very generic term.

-- It is only useful metrics if the company has no other entity in operations or have non-subsidiaries or anything then only the measure of it is useful.
+- It is only useful metrics if the company has no other entity in operations or has non-subsidiaries or anything then only the measure of it is useful.

 Regardless of your financial situation, knowing your tangible net worth can help you evaluate your current financial health and plan for your financial future.
 By knowing where you stand financially, you will be more mindful of your financial activities, better prepared to make sound financial decisions and more likely to achieve your short-term and long-term financial goals.